Header Content Region

-Now celebrating our 150th anniversary in 2015, Mason continues to grow and attract new families and businesses.
+Mason continues to grow and attract new families and businesses.
 During the past decade alone, nearly 700 housing units have been added to the housing inventory.
-There is a commercial and industrial component of Mason that, during challenging economic times, the City has been able to maintain.
+There is a commercial and industrial component of Mason that, during the challenging economic times, the City has been able to maintain.
 Mason works in a competitive fashion by encouraging industry with State incentive tax abatements, helping to create and maintain jobs.

 The Mason community continues to grow from the inside out, which utilizes much less land, maintaining the family farm environment that is a large part of our identity.
 With a population of more than 8,250, Mason is proud to be a healthy growing city.
 When visiting Mason, come by our new City Hall/Police Station so that we can assist you in any way.